simonsobs/ocs/docs/developer/session-data.rst

   JSON, so some containers will be automatically converted into JSON-compatible forms.
 Specifically note that:

-  - dict keys must be strings.
+  - dict keys will be converted to strings.
   - there is no distinction between lists and tuples.
   - there is no (standardized) support for non-finite floats such as inf, -inf, or NaN.